awsdocs/aws-java-developer-guide-v2/doc_source/examples-sqs-messages.rst

 ==============

 Add a single message to an |SQS| queue by calling the |sqsclient| client :methodname:`sendMessage` method.
-Provide a :aws-java-class-prev:`SendMessageRequest
+Provide a :aws-java-class:`SendMessageRequest
 <services/sqs/model/SendMessageRequest>` object that contains the queue's :ref:`URL
 <sqs-get-queue-url>`, message body, and optional delay value (in seconds).